 48. Notting Hill Carnival: Block out a day of your August bank holiday weekend and head west to see this Brazilian style carnival come alive in the streets with all manner of music, dancing and street food.
-It gets busy, and it gets loud — you've been warned.
+It's Europe's biggest street party, so it gets busy, and it gets loud — you've been warned.

 49. NYE Fireworks: As London events go, seeing a new year on the bank of the Thames watching the fireworks with the London Eye as a backdrop is pretty iconic.
 In recent years, entry to the fireworks has been ticketed.
 They're usually £10 and go on sale months in advance — sign up here to get updates.

 50. Museum lates: You could visit London's museum among the school trips, family days out and rucksack-wielding tourists.
 Or, you could visit after hours, have a drink as you walk round, and enjoy extra-curricular activities such as talks, film screenings and quizzes.
 Here's our guide to London's museum lates.

 So that's our list.
 Now, let us have it?
 What else should we have included?
 Which of our inclusions doesn't deserves its space on the list?
 Slog it out in the comments below.